 When migrating a virtual machine, vMotion determines hot data and cold data.
 Virtual disks or snapshots that are actively used are considered hot data, while the cold data are the underlying snapshots and base disk.
 Let’s use a virtual machine with 5 snapshots as an example.
 The active data is the recent snapshot, this is sent over across the vMotion network while the base disk and the 4 older snapshots are migrated via a network file copy operation across the first VMkernel NIC (vmk0).

-The reason why vMotion uses separate networks is that the vMotion network is reserved for data migration of performance related content.
+The reason why vMotion uses separate networks is that the vMotion network is reserved for data migration of performance-related content.
 If the vMotion network is used for network file copies of cold data, it could saturate the network with non-performance related content and thereby starving traffic that is dependent on bandwidth.
-Please remember that everything sent over the vMotion network directly affects performance of the migrating virtual machine.
+Please remember that everything sent over the vMotion network directly affects the performance of the migrating virtual machine.

 During a vMotion the VMkernel mirrors the active I/O between the source and the destination host.
 If vMotion would pump the entire disk hierarchy across the vMotion network it would steal bandwidth from the I/O mirror process and this will hurt the performance of the virtual machine.